Rooming house bond, rent and other charges

 Increasing the rent

-Rent can only be increased once every six months from either the date the resident moved in or from the date of the last rent increase.
+Rent can only be increased once every six months from the date the resident moved in or from the last rent increase.

 A proprietor must provide residents with at least four weeks' written notice of a rent increase that shows the new rent amount and the date it applies from.